winton/typectl/README.md

 expect(await hello.promise).toBe("hello")
 ```

-### Props in variable mappings
+### Input/output mappings

-When calling a control flow, input mappings may contain either the original function input types or the prop version of the input types.
-If the prop version is provided unassigned, the caller waits for it to become available before executing its dependent function.
+When executing a control flow, input mappings may receive the prop version of the requested input type.
+If the prop is not assigned, the function does not execute until it becomes available.

-Because control flow functions wait for prop input resolution, you can usually write the most optimal code by throwing all of your functions in a single `all` and allow the caller to reason about execution order based on its inputs.
+Because control flow functions wait for prop input resolution, you can usually write the most optimal code by throwing all of your functions in a single `all` and allow the caller to reason about execution order based on its desired inputs.

-Output mappings are optional, but when provided, **must** use the prop version of the original output type.
+Output mappings are optional, but when provided, **must** use props so they can be assigned a value.

-## Control flow builder functions
+## Builder functions

 In addition to the `all` builder function, there are also `any` and `each`: